nkkize/pratikriya/README.md

 4. create a reducer folder
 5. create `store-config` which return the redux store
 6. use `combineReducers` to combine and return each reducer
-7. Link the reducers to the react main app (index.js)
+7. Link the reducers to the react main app (index.js).
+Wrap your app inside react-redux *Provider*

 # Starting the Application
 - `npm install` - This will install all the dependencies.